 Often, a flower girl is dressed in a mini-version of the bride's dress or a white dress with a sash that matches the bridesmaids' dresses.
 But you can choose any sweet dress that ties into the look of the wedding.
 Make sure it's comfortable and not too long so that she won't be pulling at her dress or tripping down the aisle.
 If your flower girl doesn't like dresses, choose a pants outfit with the same level of formality as the bridesmaid dresses.

 Where to Find a Flower Girl Dress

 You can find flower girl dresses at bridal shops, children's clothing stores, and department stores.
 Since the parents typically pay for their daughter's dress, try to choose something relatively inexpensive.
-Some of our favorites include Us Angels, J. Crew and Elizabeth St. John.
-Flowergirldresses offers some nice less expensive choices.
+Some of our favorites include Us Angels, J. Crew, and Elizabeth St. John.